10 First Aid Skills Everyone Should Know

 If a rib breaks during CPR, you have to continue doing it.

-Another mistake made with CPR is that the person giving aid forgets to tilt the patient’s head back and pinch the nose.
+Another mistake with CPR is that the person giving aid forgets to tilt the patient’s head back and pinch the nose.
 If you don’t do this, the air will go into the stomach instead of the lungs.

 One of my first aid instructors illustrated this point with a story.
 A man collapsed in a butcher shop.
-The butcher, wanting to help, starting administering CPR and broke a few ribs in the process.
+The butcher, wanting to help, started administering CPR and broke a few ribs in the process.

 6. How to Treat Shock